ananjiahhao/GrantDecay/samples/README.md

 A 31 day window (2026-06-01 to 2026-07-01 inclusive), chosen to sit one day over the 30 day default minimum so the run is conclusive.
 Events were written by hand to match the entitlement design above:

+- `svc-web` exercises push, promote, and both reads, but never rollback.
+- `svc-batch` has no events.
+- `svc-oncall` exercises its granted permissions plus `repo:read`.

+To regenerate the numbers quoted in the README, run the CLI against these two